Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Positron detection system

 A beam of \(10^8\) \(\mu^+\) events with a momentum of 26.3~MeV$/c$ entering the MACE detector has been simulated to evaluate the signal efficiency of ECAL.
 Following the coincidence with MCP, a clustering algorithm is applied to search seed modules and their adjacent modules.
 The energy of each triggered module is smeared assuming an energy resolution of 10\% at 0.511 MeV.
-We then estimate the energy sum and triggered time of the cluster and apply an energy difference cut of $\Delta E_{rec}<0.1$ MeV to the reconstructed annihilation events.
+We then estimate the energy sum and triggered time of the cluster and apply an energy difference cut of $\Delta E_\text{recon}<0.1$ MeV to the reconstructed annihilation events.
 The resulting ECAL response spectra are plotted as \cref{fig:ecal-signal}.
-Events that fall within the \(3\sigma\) interval of the full-energy peak are identified as signal events, giving a signal efficiency of 55\% within the cut.
+Events that fall within the \(3\sigma\) interval of the full-energy peak are identified as signal events.